Ross-Rogerson/recipe-app/README.md

 I utilised React hooks to declare state variables and leveraged Axios to fetch data from the backend API across the front-end.
 This combination allowed me to seamlessly import data from the back-end into the corresponding front-end pages.

 ### Home page:
-One of the major challenges on the Home page was managing the liking and unliking of recipes by users.
+One of the more challenging aspects of the Home page was managing the liking and 'unliking' of recipes by users.
 To achieve the desired functionality, I implemented a `handleLike` function.
 This function takes the `id` of the recipe being liked and performs the following actions: first, it checks if the `likes` state variable includes the `id` of the recipe.
 If the `id` is present, the function removes it from the `likes` state variable and decreases the like count for the recipe in the `likesReceivedCounts` state variable.
 Conversely, if the `id` is not already in the `likes` state variable, the function adds it to the `likes` state variable and increases the like count for the recipe in the `likesReceivedCounts` state variable.
 Finally, the function calls the `postLike` function with the `id` of the recipe being liked, sending a POST request to the API to update the like status.
 Please refer to the `handleLike` function below:

 ![code4](client/src/images/code4.png)